GaiaNet-AI/docs/docs/governance/Delegation/how-delegation-works.md

 ---
-sidebar_position: 12
+sidebar_position: 2
 ---

-# Knowledge base from a URL
+# How Delegation Works

 In this section, we will discuss how to create a vector collection snapshot from a Web URL.
 First, we will parse the URL to a structured markdown file.
 Then, we will follow the steps from [Knowledge base from a markdown file](markdown.md) to create embedding for your URL.